-Previously, I was a Lecturer in the Department of Philosophy at the University of Houston (2023), a Visiting Research Fellow at the Centre de Recherche en Éthique in Montréal (2020-21), a Lecturer of Philosophy in the Department of Philosophy and Religious Studies at UDSM (2017-19), a Postdoctoral Research Fellow in the Department of Philosophy at the University of Johannesburg (2016-17), and an Adjunct Professor of Philosophy at Lone Star College–Tomball (2016).
+Previously, I was a Lecturer in the Department of Philosophy at the University of Houston (2023), a Visiting Research Fellow at the Centre de Recherche en Éthique in Montréal (2020-21), a Lecturer of Philosophy in the Department of Philosophy and Religious Studies at UDSM (2017-19), a Postdoctoral Research Fellow in the Department of Philosophy at the University of Johannesburg (2016-17), an Adjunct Professor of Philosophy at Lone Star College–Tomball (2016), and a Fellow at the Oxford Centre for Animal Ethics (2012-25).

 I graduated from Rice University with a PhD in Philosophy in May 2016.
 I further hold Master’s degrees in Physics (Heidelberg University, 2009) and Philosophy (Rice University, 2014).